-The Outer Banks in North Carolina, also just known as OBX, feels like a world away from the hustle and bustle.
-In the relaxing setting you find stunning beaches and proud lighthouses.
+The Outer Banks in North Carolina, also just known as OBX, feels like a world away from the mainland hustle and bustle.
+In the relaxing setting, you find stunning beaches and proud lighthouses.
 But where to stay in the Outer Banks for the best experience?

-Kitty Hawk, Kill Devil Hills & Nags Head are the best places to stay in the Outer Banks if you want a central location.
-However, further north and south you find more secluded options for where to stay when visiting the Outer Banks.
+Kitty Hawk, Kill Devil Hills & Nags Head are the best places to stay in the Outer Banks if you want a central location – add to that a fun vibe and a wide array of restaurants, shops and bars.

 In Corolla, pronounced KA-RAH-LA, you find mile after mile of beautiful and uncrowded beaches to enjoy.

-Above all it’s the peacefulness that makes Corolla such a popular place to stay in the Outer Banks.
-At Outer Banks hotels and vacation rentals up north it’s easier than ever to unwind.
+Above all, it’s the peacefulness that makes Corolla such a popular place to stay in the Outer Banks.
+Up here, it’s easier than ever to unwind.

 A good way to enjoy both the quintessential ambience and iconic Outer Banks attractions is to walk the cozy Corolla Park.

-Most eye-catching is the park’s red brick Currituck Beach Lighthouse that proudly extends towards the sky.
-There’s truly something special about the lighthouses in the Outer Banks.
+Most eye-catching is the park’s red-brick Currituck Beach Lighthouse, proudly extending towards the North Carolina sky – there’s truly something special about the (5) lighthouses in the Outer Banks.

-Another highlight in the park during an Outer Banks stay is the historic Whalehead mansion.
-Once home to a rich New England couple, a mansion tour offers an interesting glimpse into the past.
+Another highlight in the park is the historic Whalehead mansion, once home to a rich New England couple.
+Join a mansion tour for an interesting glimpse into the past.

-On the Corolla beaches further north you find the legendary Outer Banks horses.
-In the Corova Beach area, only accessible by four wheel drive, the unlikely animals descended from Spanish mustangs roam freely.
+On the northern Corolla beaches, you find the legendary Outer Banks horses.
+Especially in the Corova Beach area, only accessible by four-wheel drive, these unlikely animals descended from Spanish mustangs roam freely.

 The town Duck is located south of Corolla but north of the center of the Outer Banks.
 It’s an alternative for where to stay in the Outer Banks that offers a great compromise between tranquility and convenience.